Francisco-aragao/BridgeBuff/README.md

 Important: To run the client, it is necessary to be inside the folder 'client' and the server must be running.

-Important again: The csv file will be stored in the path ```../output_data/<output_file>```, so the <outputfile> is just the filename, not a path.
+Important again: The csv file will be stored in the root folder, so the <outputfile> is just the filename, not a path.
 The client needs to be executed inside the folder 'client' too.

 ### Run best performance analysis in terminal